 Love them or loath them but fireworks can be full of noise.
 You have big bangs, whizzing whistles and thunderous thud sounds to fill up the night sky.
 For some these different noises are the best part of fireworks, while others aren’t as excited about them.

-It’s easy to assume that the explosion of the gunpowder is behind the sound and that’s it.
+It’s easy to assume that the explosion of the gunpowder is behind the sound of firework noises and that’s it.
 But it isn’t quite as simple as that since different sound effects require a bit more chemistry.

-Furthermore, the explosion of the firework isn’t the only occasion for the sound to make presence.
+Furthermore, the firework explosion isn’t the only occasion for the sound to make a presence.
 For example, when you shoot certain types of fireworks, such as rockets, you’ll hear the whistling sound as the firework goes up and then a bang as it explodes.

-Just like firework manufacturers did with the colours, they found out that different chemicals create different sounds.
+Just like firework manufacturers did with the colours, they found out that different chemicals create different special sound effects.
 By controlling the way the chemicals heat up and the way they are released, they were able to create a number of unique sound effects.

-By controlling the shape of the firework cartridge and the chemicals inside these tubes, you’ll get to enjoy the different unique sounds.
+By controlling the shape of the firework cartridge and the chemicals inside these tubes when crafting fireworks, you’ll get to enjoy the different unique sounds.
 This is because different chemicals have different reaction times.
 The reaction times to the chemicals being burned can either be fast or slow.

 Here’s a more detailed look of the most commonly used sound effects:

 - Loud bangs – the most common is naturally the bang.
 This is created by confining the explosion inside a small shell.
 The gases expand much quicker than the speed of sound and therefore, the cartridge explodes it creates a loud, sonic boom.